BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   suspect this might annoy some folks; I could probably be convinced to undo that)*
 * Makes Eridium drop 3x more often
+* Makes Torgue Tokens more numerous when dropped
 * Bosses are guaranteed to drop their legendaries/uniques
   * If a boss has more than one legendary/unique in their drop pool, they are guaranteed to drop that many items.
 You may get duplicates rather